yast/yast-autoinstallation/doc/profile_changes_SLE15.md

  on the package and pattern selection in the profile.
 However, whenever possible, avoid using this mechanism and adapt old profiles to use explicit product selection.

+ If the product selection fails an error is shown and the installation cannot be continued.

 ### Firewall configuration

 In SLE15, SuSEfirewall2 has been replaced by firewalld as the default firewall.